Skip to main content

 Highlights

 The Texas Permian counties enjoyed strong employment growth through the end of 2014.
-From 2010-2014, employment in these counties increased 18 percent compared with 14 percent for the rest of the state.
 In first quarter 2015, falling oil prices led employment in these counties to fall for the first time since 2009.
+Since 2014, the price of oil has influenced employment growth or declines in Texas Permian counties.
+Meanwhile, the rest of Texas has generally seen steady growth outside the coronavirus pandemic.
 Wages in the Texas Permian counties remain lower than in the rest of the state.

 In New Mexico, the differences in employment growth between the Permian counties and the rest of the state are particularly stark.
 Employment in the Permian counties has fully recovered from the recession in 2008.
 The rest of New Mexico had remained below prerecession levels until it recovered in fourth quarter 2019.
 Average weekly wages in the New Mexico Permian counties have also grown strongly in the last decade, allowing wages in the region to surpass those in the rest of the state.